analiceleite/analiceleite/README.md

     <span>Analice Leite</span>
 </h1>

 <p align="justify">I study to become a Full Stack developer with an emphasis on Front-End.
 I came from the commercial area where I worked for 4 years and along the way I discovered myself in the tech area, with the first "Hello World" in HTML and CSS.
-Today I am a systems dev, with knowledge of JavaScript, TypeScript and Andular, as well as SQL, Bootstrap and Jquery.
+Today I am a systems dev, with knowledge of JavaScript, TypeScript and Angular, as well as SQL, Bootstrap and Jquery.
 Let's code!</a></p>

 <h3 align="left">Connect with me</h3>